 1. Frying pan

 If you’re anything like us, your frying pan will be your most-used piece of kitchen equipment, able to step up to the plate to create all kinds of recipes.
 That's why it's an absolute kitchen essential.
 Our favorite dimensions are somewhere between 24-26cm, which is usually big enough to cater for meal components for two to four people.
+However, you may need bigger if you're cooking for a larger family.
 A frying pan is a great all-rounder pan, which is why it's made it onto this list.
-For example, you could whip up quick egg-fried rice; thanks to the non-stick coating that is frequently used to line frying pans, no egg or rice sticks, resulting in a perfectly fluffy finish.
+For example, you could whip up quick egg-fried rice—thanks to the non-stick coating that is frequently used to line frying pans, no egg or rice sticks, resulting in a perfectly fluffy finish.
+And if you are after a non-stick frying pan, see our guide to the best non-stick pans here.

 Best for making: Fish, omelets, fried rice

 People have been cooking in pots similar to saucepans for thousands of years and, as the saying goes, if it ain’t broke, don’t fix it!
 Of course, saucepans now come in all kinds of shapes, sizes and finishes, including fancy copper and functional stainless steel (see our guide to how to clean copper and how to clean stainless steel here, once you're done cooking).
 We think every kitchen needs a good three-piece set; the large saucepan will cover batch cooking and hearty dishes, while smaller pans are perfect for whipping up sides, such as mashed potato.
-And if you're on the hunt for a new induction saucepan, take a look at our guide to the best induction pans, where we've rounded up our favorite.
+And if you're on the hunt for a new induction saucepan, take a look at our guide to the best induction pans, where we've rounded up our favorites—you could even pair them with one of the best portable induction hobs if you need a bit of extra cooking space or want to take them on-the-go.

 Best for making: Chilli, mashed potatoes, curry